hcorrada/GenomicIntervalTree/README.md

-A proposal for persistent IntervalTrees on GenomicRanges objects
+A proposal for IntervalTrees on GenomicRanges objects
 =================================================================

-I'm writing an application where many `findOverlap` calls are made on relatively static `GRanges` objects.
+I'm writing an application where lots `findOverlap` calls are made on static `GRanges` objects.
 For `IRanges` we can create persistent `IntervalTree` objects that would serve the multiple overlap query use-case.
 There is no equivalent for `GenomicRanges` objects, so I'm proposing this.

 Usage
 ------